 Manages Weight

-Want to lose weight in a healthy way?
+Want to lose weight healthily?
 Then start adding a good lot of protein foods to your meal plan.
 Toor dal being intrinsically rich in protein keeps you satiated and controls untimely hunger pangs.
-While the goodness of dietary fibre and a low glycaemic index helps you to shed weight by reducing appetite, triggers metabolism and reduces the intake of overall calories.
-Moreover, being low on saturated fats toor dal makes it super wholesome food for all weight watchers.
+The goodness of dietary fibre and a low glycaemic index helps you to shed weight by reducing appetite, triggering metabolism and reducing the intake of overall calories.
+Moreover, being low on saturated fats toor dal makes it super wholesome food for all Weight Watchers.

 Regulates Blood Pressure

-Pigeon pea is a good source of potassium that acts as a potent vasodilator reducing blood constriction, improves blood flow and controls high blood pressure.
-Including toor dal in the diet is highly valuable for hypertensive patients, as they are susceptible to increased risk of cardiovascular disease.
+Pigeon pea is a good source of potassium that acts as a potent vasodilator reducing blood constriction, improving blood flow and controlling high blood pressure.
+Including toor dal in the diet is highly valuable for hypertensive patients, as they are susceptible to an increased risk of cardiovascular disease.

 Enhances Gut Health